openstack/ironic-specs/specs/approved/ramdisk_deploy_virtual_media_boot_iso.rst

 * Allow a ``instance_info/boot_iso`` parameter to be leveraged to be the medium utilized for booting from an explicit ISO image which the conductor would support downloading, caching, and providing to the baremetal machine.
+This change would be focused on the virtual media boot interface code in relation to usage of Redfish.

 * Teach the code related to the pass-through to provide the same basic capability to append parameters to the command line through decomposition of the ISO, appending to ``grub2`` and ``isolinux`` configurations with the supplied values, and repackaging of the ISO file for deployment.

-* Optionally: Enable the glance image ``image_source`` code to support this path for iso booting.
-This could potentially allow the OpenStack Nova virt driver for ironic to enable booting of instances from ISO mediums, however this is out of scope.

 Alternatives
 ------------